 The childproof locks are located on rear edge of each rear door and must be set separately for each door.
-Setting the lock for one door
+Setting the lock for one door will not automatically set the lock for both doors.

-- Move lock control up to engage the childproof lock. - Move control down to disengage childproof locks.
+- will not automatically set the lock for both doors. - Move lock control up to engage the childproof lock. - Move control down to disengage childproof locks.